 As the world becomes increasingly urbanized, cities are at a crossroads.
 By 2050, two-thirds of the global population is expected to live in urban areas.
 While cities grapple with greater density, they must also find solutions for sustainable development.
 As former UN Secretary-General Ban Ki-moon put it, the climate change battle “will be won or lost in cities.”

 Among the many strategies that cities must adopt for sustainable growth, adaptive reuse is a powerful solution that can resolve several key problems at once — increasing urban density, conserving culturally significant structures, and reducing carbon emissions.
 While reuse may not always be the right solution for every building site, it’s clear that any comprehensive and thoughtful approach to sustainable development must involve the creative reuse of what’s already been built.

-Frank Mahan is an Associate Director based in SOM’s New York office.
-As the leader of a studio within the firm devoted to adaptive reuse projects, he has played a major role in the renovation of New York City landmarks including One Chase Manhattan Plaza (28 Liberty), the Waldorf Astoria Hotel, and the Manufacturers Hanover Trust Company building (510 Fifth Avenue).
+Frank Mahan is a Design Principal based in SOM’s New York office.
+As the leader of the firm’s adaptive reuse practice, he has played a major role in the renovation of New York City landmarks including One Chase Manhattan Plaza (28 Liberty), the Waldorf Astoria Hotel, and the Manufacturers Hanover Trust Company building (510 Fifth Avenue).

 Van Kluytenaar joined SOM’s New York office in 2018 as an architectural designer.
 He is a graduate of the master of architecture program at Princeton University.